fcamuz/fraud-detection-for-mobile-transactions/README.md

 # fraud-detection-for-mobile-transactions
-A fraud detection model for mobile  transactions
+A machine learning model for fraud detection in mobile  transactions